Make a big impact on your small bedroom with these clever storage solutions

 It’s important for small bedrooms to not feel cluttered and the best way to do this is to minimise having too much furniture in the room.
-A great way for a minimal look with maximum storage is to buy a headboard with built in storage.
-There’s a lot of storage headboards on the market, including this JD Williams headboard.
+A great way for a minimal look with maximum storage is to buy a headboard with built-in storage.
+There are a lot of storage headboards on the market, including this wooden bedroom with shelves.
 It has storage solutions on the side and front of the headboard so that you can utilise the space to suit your style.

 Image source: Etsy

 13. Bedroom storage ideas: Cube Shelves for extra storage

 No room for a bookshelf?
 No worries… Cube shelves are a win-win storage solution for small bedrooms.
 Not only do they offer multiple storage options inside the cube and on top, but when styled right they can look really stylish.
 Use art and plants to mix in with your items to create an inspiring space in your room.